rohithart/fan-duel/README.md

 - Components, that are supporting the UI
 - More focus is given to Team Depth chart
 - The rest of the components are created as supporting structure and lack functionalities as they are out of scope as well.

+## Code challenge
+For easiness of marking this solution the core business logic can be found at `src/app/models/TeamDepth.ts`

+Its unit tests can be found `src/app/models/TeamDepth.spec.ts`

+The Sample Input Output provided as a part of this problem statement has been added one big test case that can be found here `src/app/sample-io-test.spec.ts`

 ## Development server